bral/raycast-fabric/README.md

 ## Usage

+1. Make sure Fabric has a default model set `fabric -d`
+1. Make sure you can retrive a YouTube video transcript and analyze it with Fabric `fabric -y https://www.youtube.com/watch?v=wPEyyigh10g | fabric -p extract_wisdom`
 1. Open Raycast
+1. Run "Update YouTube Raycast Patterns"
+1. Run "Reload Script Directories"
-2. Type "YouTube Analysis"
+1. Type "YouTube Analysis"
-3. Choose an analysis pattern (optional)
+1. Choose an analysis pattern (optional)
-4. Enter a URL or use current browser tab
+1. Enter a URL or use current browser tab
-5. Results will be copied to clipboard
+1. Results will be copied to clipboard

 ## Cache Locations